 I started to write my Professional Horticulturalist Blog in an attempt to Answer all your Gardening Questions.

 Over 30 years practical, hands on Gardening has favoured me with a vast horticultural knowledge base that continues to grow.
 As a 45 year old professional plantsman and horticulturalist with National Trust, private parks and estate management background.
 I am passionate about Gardening and of course nature and the environment.
-My vast plant knowledge and hands on techinical experience, afforded me the opportunity to work in various horticultural landscapes, in the UK, USA & Eastern Europe.
-Having worked in both garden retail & the design service industry gave me the practical diversity and managerial skill set, required for running a large private gardens or estates.

 I strongly believe knowledge is to be shared and have worked closely with people and staff of all ages and abilities keen to develop their passion for gardening, including groups of children, special needs and adults.
 I have hosted guided walks, talks and tours for those keen to learn about cultivated and wild plants, garden development, history and design.
 As an member of the NNCPG and National Trust, I am actively involved in the preservation of several important plant collections both in public and private gardens throughout the UK.